-- Even though the translated Light Novel series had some censorship, they avert this trope and throw "shit" around frequently.
+- Even though the translated Light Novels series had some censorship, they avert this trope and throw "shit" around frequently.

-- Dragon Ball Z: The Funimation dub and The Viz manga has used this trope.
+- Dragonball Z: The Funimation dub and the Viz manga have used this trope.

 - We hear a brutal tyrant like Frieza saying "Oh my gosh".